 Have you ever hit the publish button on the greatest blog post of all time, expecting it to go viral and spread like wildfire across the web, just to see a small traffic spike from your Facebook friends sizzle after just a few minutes?

 Odds are this was a predictable event if all you did is hit publish and send to Facebook.
-The internet may have billions of users, but only a very small percentage of them are your Facebook friends and Twitter followers.
+The internet has billions of users, but only a small percentage of them are Facebook friends or Twitter followers.
 To ensure your content succeeds and reaches the largest audience, you must promote it.

 Online content promotion is an ever-changing game that requires a combination of social media, email marketing, SEO, and outreach.
 Some bloggers say you should spend a heck of a lot more time on promotion than content creation.
 If you are giving your content the time it deserves, that means you should be spending quite a few hours on promotion and outreach.